 - Quantifiable: Emission reductions are quantitatively measurable, supported by existing and acceptable technical data.
 The quantification should use well-established, publicly available, and approved emission factors and accepted calculation methodology.
 There must be procedures to evaluate and verify over time the level of emission reductions actually achieved. - Surplus: Emission reductions must be above and beyond any South Coast AQMD, State, or federal regulation already included in the State Implementation Plan (SIP).
-Emission reductions used to meet air quality attainment requirements are surplus as long as they are not otherwise relied on in the SIP, SIP-related requirements, and other State air quality programs adopted but not in the SIP, a consent decree, or federal rules that focus on reducing criteria pollutants or their precursors.
+Emission reductions used to meet air quality attainment requirements are surplus as long as they are not otherwise relied on in the SIP, SIP-related requirements, and other State air quality programs adopted but not in the SIP, a consent generation/article/21163426/generac-mobile-booming-residential-generator-sales-propel-generac-revenue-70-percent-in-first-quarter.

+decree, or federal rules that focus on reducing criteria pollutants or their precursors.
 In the event that an incentive program's emission reductions are already relied on to meet air quality-related program requirements, they are no longer surplus.
-In addition, the emission reductions are available only for the remaining useful life of the equipment being replaced (e.g., if the equipment being replaced has a remaining useful life of five years, the additional emission reductions from the new equipment are available for SIP purposes for only five years). - Enforceable: The South Coast AQMD will be responsible for assuring that the emission reductions credited in the SIP will occur.
-Emission reductions and other required actions are enforceable if:
+In addition, the emission reductions are available only for the remaining useful life of the equipment being replaced (e.g., if the equipment being replaced has a remaining useful life of five years, the additional emission reductions from the new equipment are available for SIP purposes for only five years).

-- They are independently verifiable; - Program violations are defined; - Those liable for emission reductions can be identified; - The South Coast AQMD, CARB and the U.S. EPA maintain the ability to apply penalties and secure appropriate corrective action where applicable; - The general public has access to all the emissions-related information obtained from the source; - The general public can file suits against sources for violations (with the exception of those owned and operated by Tribes); and - They are practically enforceable in accordance with other U.S. EPA guidance on practicable enforceability.
+- Enforceable: The South Coast AQMD will be responsible for assuring that the emission reductions credited in the SIP will occur.
+Emission reductions and other required actions are enforceable if: - They are independently verifiable; - Program violations are defined; - o Those liable for emission reductions can be identified; - The South Coast AQMD, CARB and the U.S. EPA maintain the ability to apply penalties and secure appropriate corrective action where applicable; - The general public has access to all the emissions-related information obtained from the source; - The general public can file suits against sources for violations (with the exception of those owned and operated by Tribes); and - They are practically enforceable in accordance with other U.S. EPA guidance on practicable enforceability.